RealBonus/HBSFetchedTableController/README.md

 ## HBSFetchedTableControllerDelegate <UITableViewDelegate>

 HBSFetchedTableController set itself as tableView's delegate, to receive row configuration calls and forward it to factory.
-When you need a method from tableView, you simply implement it in your viewController (or other delegate), and set it as fetchedTableController.delegate.
+If you need a method from tableView, simply implement it in your viewController (or other object), and set it as fetchedTableController.delegate.
 FetchedTableController forwards most important methods to delegate, if delegate responds to them.
-FetchedTableController has an array of string, representing of forwarded methods, so if method that you need not forwarded, just add signature to array.
-Don't forget to include contains of default array.
+FetchedTableController has an array of string (property `delegateSelectorsToForward`), representing selector signatures, so if you need some additional method, just add signature to array.
+This property is default array, not an addition to default, so don't forget to include default array to your new array.
 Methods that forwarded by default:
 ```objective-c
 - tableView:shouldHighlightRowAtIndexPath: